WesleyBryie/ChumBucket/wiki/guides/private_trackers.md

 **Option 1:**

 The best way of joining private trackers is through recruitment threads (invite forums) on other trackers.
 In order to access a tracker's invite forums, you need to rank up -- each tracker will have diferent requirements for ranking up, but will include uploading new content in some capacity.
 "Power User" is typically the rank required to access a tracker's invite forums.
-With this in mind, it seems like getting into another tracker requires you to have a presence in another tracker.
-There has to be a starting point or otherwise it would be a closed loop.
-Luckily, there is.
+With this in mind, it seems like getting into that other tracker requires you to have a presence in the 1st tracker.
+That 1st tracker is called the entry tracker which you can join with no prior tracker experience.

-There are a few methods for starting out, but the advice most veterans will give you is to start off with RED (Redacted), which is a music-oriented tracker that gives you a chance to interview with them to join ([interviewfor.red](http://interviewfor.red)).
+There are a few starting trackers but the advice most veterans will give you is to start off with RED (Redacted), which is a music-oriented tracker that gives you a chance to interview with them to join ([interviewfor.red](http://interviewfor.red)).
 It is an elite-tier tracker so other high tier trackers will recruit at RED's invite forums.

-RED may be the starting point from which you can get into other high tier trackers, but it has a difficult-to-maneuver ratio economy, which will be exceedingly difficult for newbies who have never been in a private tracker before.
-To remedy this, it is recommended that you try your hand at a ratio-pure (non-ratioless) tracker that offers open signup at /r/opensignups and figure out how to maneuver in a private tracker environment.
+RED may be the starting point from which you can get into other high tier trackers, but it has a difficult-to-maneuver ratio economy, which might be exceedingly difficult for newbies who have never been in a private tracker before.
+If you find yourself to be one of those users, it is recommended that you try your hand at the 2nd best starter tracker, MAM.
+It is one of the easiest trackers to maintain ratio on.
 Then, once you feel comfortable, you go to apply at RED.
 The reason to do this is because you are only allowed 1 account per lifetime, so if you are a new user inexperienced with maneuvering around a private tracker, there is a high chance that you will mess up with RED's difficult economy (and therefore getting your account disabled due to low ratio) and lose your chances at joining other elite trackers.

 However, a lot of the trackers that recruit at RED will require an account age of 6-12 months (on top of the Power User or Elite rank requirements) before you are eligible to be recruited.
 To get the clock ticking on your RED account age as soon as possible, it is recommended to apply to RED first, and if you pass the RED Interview, forget about using the tracker for a while (aside from logging in once every 4 months to avoid being pruned for inactivity), while you practice with another ratio-pure tracker, as we stated above.
 TorrentLeech is recommended (sometimes pops up at /r/OpenSignups), since it has a somewhat difficult economy and you will develop the necessary knowledge.
 Once you're comfortable with how private trackers work, set your focus back to RED and work on ranking up.